-We are also excited to share that masks are no longer required and we are at 100% seating capacity at all Pete's locations.
+We are also excited to share that masks are no longer required for customers and we are at 100% seating capacity at all Pete's locations.
 That said, we're still committed to enforcing the safest standards possible; please read on to learn about how we live this commitment in our restaurants.

 How are We Keeping Things Safe?

-Gloves for all employees at all times during service in our Colorado and Tucson locations.
-We've always donned the gloves, but now we've added masks to the getup in light of the Delta variant.
+Masks & Gloves for all employees at all times during service in our Colorado and Arizona locations.
+We've always donned the gloves, but we've added back the masks to the getup in light of the Delta variant.

 Increased employee hand-washing protocols.
 We've always enforced stringent rules on when and how to wash one's hands, and now we're being even more nit-picky about it.

 Employee wellness checks before every shift.
 If an employee shows any symptoms of illness, they cannot begin work.
 We're real sticklers about it.